News of Riverton, Lander and Fremont County, Wyoming, from the Ranger's award winning journalists.

 "It's either a cold plea or a trial," said Wyoming 9th Judicial District Judge Norman E. Young at a pre-trial hearing Friday.
 "I have on occasion extended that (plea agreement deadline) if I think something is being discussed, but I don't think that's the case."

-Fremont County Prosecuting Attorney Michael Bennett and defense attorney Devon Peterson agreed and said they thought the trial would last one week.
+Fremont County Prosecuting Attorney Michael Bennett and defense attorney Devon Petersen agreed and said they thought the trial would last one week.

 Pitt faces one charge of conspiracy to deliver methamphetamine, which is punishable by up to 20 years in prison and a fine of $25,000.